iampriyadarshini/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EXP 01 :  Mean and variance of a discrete  distribution
+# DATE : 28.09.2024

-# Aim :
+# AIM :

 To find mean and variance of arrival of objects from the feeder using probability distribution

-# Software required :
+# SOFTWARE REQUIRED :

 Python and Visual components tool

-# Theory:
+# THEORY:

 The expectation or the mean of a discrete random variable is a weighted average of all possible values of the random variable.
 The weights are the probabilities associated with the corresponding values.